IPFW Code of Student Rights, Responsibilities, and Conduct

 B. Personal Misconduct

-IPFW may discipline a student for the following acts of personal misconduct that occur on campus property or in connection with an IPFW activity:
+IPFW may find a student responsible for the following acts of personal misconduct that occur on campus property or in connection with an IPFW activity: or when the health, safety, property, or security of the campus may be adversely impaacted.

 1. Dishonest conduct, including but not limited to false accusation of misconduct; forgery, alteration, or misuse of any IPFW document, record or identification; and giving to an IPFW official information known to be false.